 This is the first Assignment using 2 Switching Centres.
 The 2 Workboards are identical in construction, but are identified by different settings on the Switching Centre Type switch, at the far right hand corner.
 One board must be switched to A and the other to B. Calls can be made from either Switching Centre.
-For each call, the Switches are described as the Originating

-Switching Centre, and the Destination Switching Centre, respectively.
+For each call, the Switches are described as the Originating Switching Centre, and the Destination Switching Centre, respectively.
 An Inlet Bus and an Outlet Bus has to be designated in each Switching Centre for trunk connection to the other.
-The trunk Outlet Bus from one Switch is connected to the trunk Inlet Bus at the other Switch by the curly

-Trunk Cord:
+Trunk Cord.
 The Cord has a crossover to provide the correct circuits between the Switches.
 The speech path for a trunk connection is provided by switching from a local Inlet to the trunk Outlet at one end and from the trunk Inlet to a local Outlet at the other.
 A similar procedure is used for the reverse direction.

 The system can use either Bus 2 or Bus 3 for Inlet and Outlet at each Switching Centre.
-The user selects the Bus using the Bus Select Switches, and the selection is indicated by lamps on the Work board.
+The user selects the Bus using the Bus Select Switches, and the selection is indicated by lamps on the Workboard.
 However there is no automatic method of determining the trunks selected.
 Therefore the Control needs to be instructed which position the switches have been set to, by clicking on the Set Trunk Paths button.